devlaam/Leucine/README.md

 ```
 leucine $ java -jar jvm/target/scala-3.2.1/main.jar
 Started Actor examples on the JVM platform.
-Please state the demo you want to run (ticker, server, crawler or chatgrt):
+Please state the demo you want to run (ticker, clock, crawler or chatgrt):
 ```
 and then choose one of them.
-The `ticker`,`crawler` and `chatgrt` are stand alone demo's, the `server` requires an application that is able to connect with raw TCP sockets on the localhost, port 8180.
+The `ticker`,`crawler` and `chatgrt` are stand alone demo's, the `clock` requires an application that is able to connect with raw TCP sockets on the localhost, port 8180.
 To get an impression of the debug capabilities you can also `ticker debug` or `crawler debug`.
 The other demo's do not allow for this extra parameter.